auraecosystem/jlab.org/source/gitlab.rst

 3. Choose "Import project".
 4. Select the source of your project (e.g., GitHub, Bitbucket, repository URL and more).

-Let's focus on importing from Github.
+Let's focus on importing from GitHub.

 Importing from GitHub
 """""""""""""""""""""